 What I picked.
 The case for: unified memory means a 119B MoE model fits in the inference workspace without sharding tricks.
 ARM64 throughout.
 Compact desk-side form factor.
 The best single-machine configuration available at consumer-adjacent pricing in 2026 for serious-but-solo workloads.

 The case against: bleeding-edge silicon.
 SM 12.1 (Blackwell-class) means the toolchain is still catching up.
 PyTorch SM 12.1 support is officially incomplete.
 The flashinfer attention backend OOMs on the first batch.
-I live on SGLang nightly builds for the next several months.
+I run vLLM with Qwen 3.6 as the daily driver and keep SGLang with Mistral as a fallback, both on nightly-adjacent toolchains for the next several months.
+(Update 2026-06-11: the Qwen daily driver itself reads images once the --language-model-only flag is dropped, so vision is no longer Mistral-only on this stack, see gpt-oss vs Qwen on a single Spark.)
 If “the latest toolchain doc may not match what you actually need” is the kind of thing that ruins your week, this is not your hardware.

-Real numbers from my stack: 35 to 41 tok/s single-stream on Mistral Small 4 119B with EAGLE speculative decoding, 12 to 15 tok/s without.
+Real numbers from my stack: roughly 60 tok/s single-stream on the daily-driver model with speculative decoding.
 About 90 to 110 W under load, 35 W idle.
 Power cost over a month is roughly the cost of a small space heater on a timer.
+The exact current model, engine, and throughput live on /stack/, because that software half changes monthly while the hardware does not.

 → Pick if you can tolerate bleeding-edge toolchain quirks for the unified-memory plus ARM64 plus desk-form-factor combination that nothing else matches.